 Resilience Healthy Communi- ties and Workforce Support agency operations and maintenance during emergency events.
 Pro- vide support to develop a mobile command center and other resilience initia- tives to maintain continuity of operations in case of emergency.
 Customer Service Seek out technology solutions to customer service issues such as improved communication options and improving wi-fi for passengers.
 Support agency initiatives that address technological efficiency.
-Ridership & Mobility Economic Vitality Improve software applications that increase ridership and mobility of passen gers.
-Support agency's transition to electronic fare payment and other tech- nological solutions that address program or service challenges.
-Operating Expenses Evaluate connected vehicle technology and other technologies that could re- duce operating expense.
+Economic Vitality Ridership & Mobility Improve software applications that increase ridership and mobility of passer gers.
+Support agency's transition to electronic fare payment and other technological solutions that address program or service challenges.
+Operating Expenses Evaluate connected vehicle technology and other technologies that could re- duce operating expenses.
 Capital Projects Provide support for IT components to capital projects such as Flamingo Fares and vehicle equipment upgrades.